zeitgeistpm/zeitgeist/zrml/orderbook/README.md

 ## Terminology

 - `maker_partial_fill`: The partial amount of what the maker wants to get filled.
-- `maker_fill`: The amount of what the maker wants to fill.
+- `maker_fill`: The amount of what the maker wants to get filled.
 - `taker_fill`: The amount of what the taker wants to fill.
 - `maker_asset`: The asset that the maker wants to sell.
 - `maker_amount`: The amount of the asset that the maker wants to sell.